 Most people consider access to the internet to be a right, not a privilege.
 In fact, Canada has declared high-speed broadband internet access a “basic telecommunications service” that every citizen should be able to access.
 However, for many across the world, internet censorship means they are unable to fully communicate with the global community.

-Governments around the world are expanding internet censorship and surveillance as overall online freedom declined for the fifth consecutive year, according to a report from a group that tracks democracy and human rights.
-They also report that nearly half of 65 countries examined have seen online freedom weaken since June 2014.
+Some governments are expanding internet censorship and surveillance as overall online freedom declined for the fifth consecutive year; according to a report from a group that tracks democracy and human rights.
+It’s also reported that nearly half of 65 countries examined saw online freedom weaken since June 2014.

-One of the steepest declines occurred in France, which passed a law that many observers likened to the US Patriot Act.
-Ukraine, mired in a territorial conflict with Russia, and Libya also experienced sharp drops.

-The report highlighted China as the country with the most severe restrictions on internet freedom, followed by Syria and Iran.
+One of the steepest declines occurred in France, which passed a law many likened to the US Patriot Act.
+Ukraine—mired in a territorial conflict with Russia—and Libya also experienced sharp drops.
+China, however, has the most severe restrictions on internet censorship, followed by Syria and Iran.
 Sri Lanka and Zambia, both of which recently underwent changes in government leadership, were credited with making the biggest improvements in overall online freedom.